 Criteria Intermediate storage Long Term storage Occupancy Plan on occupying for 0 to 1 year (more in extreme cases).
 Plan on occupying for up to 5 years.
 There may be legal restrictions.
 Example of storage capacities 1,500-3,000 m2 surface area.
 Storage pits (100-200 m3).
 Storage for debris, bags, barrels, tanks etc. 20,000-100,000m2 surface area.
 Storage pits (1,000-10,000 m3).
 Sorting, pre-treatment, stabilization.
 Distance from recovery/ transfer sites Not more than 5 km if possible, 30 to 50 km maximum.
 Not more than 50 to 100 km; or one hour by road from previous storage.
 Land conditions Flat and graded to accommodate settling tanks.
 Rain runoff collection facilities may be required.
 Flat and graded to accommodate settling tanks.
 Build appropriate rain runoff facilities.
-Access and earthworks Access by heavy lorries necessary, p vehicles. lan for decontamination areas for the Regulatory requirements Comply with local land occupation an Plan for long term availability and pot Hydrogeological conditions Load-bearing capacity must be adeq Impermeable subsoil, either naturally Avoid groundwater systems.
-Environmental conditions At a safe distance from populated are Beware of the impacts of lorries.
-Avoid protected areas, cultural or arc Management and maintenance conditions Supervise all traffic on site.
+Access and earthworks Access by heavy lorries necessary, plan for decontamination areas for the vehicles.
+Regulatory requirements Comply with local land occupation and environmental regulations.
+Plan for long term availability and potential occupation.
+Hydrogeological conditions Load-bearing capacity must be adequate.
+Impermeable subsoil, either naturally or artificially.
+Avoid groundwater systems.
+Environmental conditions At a safe distance from populated areas (50 m or more).
+Beware of the impacts of lorries.
+Avoid protected areas, cultural or archaeologically sensitive sites.
+Management and maintenance conditions Supervise all traffic on site.
 Track all waste.
 Sort waste.
 Assess quantities.
 Organize final disposal contracts.
 Water management.
-Security to prevent unauthorized dum Site restoration. nping.
+Security to prevent unauthorized dumping.
+Site restoration.